It’s always important to make sure you’re wearing the proper running gear – and that you’re wearing it correctly.

 If you decide that going commando is just a little too out there for you, grab the underwear—both brief or boxer style will work.
 If it’s cold, you might want to consider wearing merino wool.

 Tips for Men

-I personally have known more guys who wear shorts over their tights (which they typically wear in the winter anyway, so the shorts give them an extra layer), but it’s up to you.
-If you do wear shorts, you’ll be more comfortable if you wear shorts without a liner (or cut out an existing liner).
+Many guys wear shorts over their tights (which they typically wear in the winter anyway, so the shorts give them an extra layer), but it’s up to you.
+If you do wear shorts, you’ll be more comfortable putting on shorts without a liner (or cut out an existing liner).

 But wear whatever you feel most comfortable in.
 You can even wear a longer, tunic-length shirt if you’d like to wear tights without shorts but still feel a little weird.

 Tips for Women

 As we all know, running tights and leggings for women have caused quite the discussion in the media about the appropriateness of wearing leggings in public.
 While typically the focus isn’t the gym, since leggings/tights are seen as athletic wear, people still discuss if it’s appropriate for women to wear leggings.

 If you feel self-conscious in tights, you can always wear a longer shirt or jacket so that your behind is more covered, but you can still get the benefit of clothing that is more fitted.